levachou/macrophytes/README.md

 Workflow Summary

-Macrophyte identification — Sentinel-2 NIR (B8) band thresholds applied in GEE to classify emergent, submerged/floating macrophytes, and open water.
+Macrophyte identification — Sentinel-2 NIR (B8) band thresholds applied in GEE to classify emergent, submerged and floating macrophytes, and open water.
 Alternative temporal windows (April, August, September) were calibrated to address persistent cloud cover in the study region.

-Structural typology — A structural ratio index (Rse = submerged/floating mean cover / emergent mean cover) was calculated for each waterbody.
-Lakes were classified into three structural types: emergent-dominated, no dominance, and submerged/floating-dominated.
+Structural typology — A structural ratio index (Rse = submerged and floating mean cover / emergent mean cover) was calculated for each water body.
+Lakes were classified into three structural types: emergent-dominated, no dominance, and submerged and floating-dominated.
-Temporal regime typology — Annual rates of change in emergent and submerged/floating cover were used to classify 55 lakes into dynamic types (Weak, Coordinated growth, Shift towards submerged/floating, Shift towards emergent) and dynamic character (Directional, Fluctuating).
+Temporal regime typology — Annual rates of change in emergent and submerged and floating cover were used to classify 56 lakes into dynamic types (Weak, Coordinated growth, Shift towards submerged and floating, Shift towards emergent) and dynamic character (Directional, Fluctuating).

 Data
 The dataset covers 173 lakes and reservoirs in the Nemunas River basin across eight years (2017–2024).
-Waterbody polygons were derived from national hydrographic datasets.
+Water body polygons were derived from national hydrographic datasets.
 All data are provided in CSV and shapefile format.

 Citation
 If you use this code or data, please cite:

 Levachou, S. & Stonevičius, E. (in review).
-Large-scale spatial and temporal patterns of aquatic macrophytes using Google Earth Engine workflow.
+Macrophyte dynamics in the Nemunas River Basin: an open-source remote sensing workflow for basin-scale monitoring.

 License